 The following sections identify how DSUB functionalities shall be used to notify workflow status updates.
 Other additional uses of DSUB filters for subscriptions are not forbidden.
 However, the following shall be considered implementation requirements for XCHT-WD actors.

 X.4.1.5.1 Workflow Status Update Notification for the HT Requester

-Once a HT Request is submitted, the HT Requester may require progress notifications on the workflow.
+Once a Heart Team Workflow is submitted, the HT Requester may require progress notifications on the workflow.